How to Make Sure Your Emails Don’t Go to Spam Box

 Having passed through all the previous stages, it’s time to validate your email list.

 Data Collection Notice.
-Use checkbox while filling in forms on the site.
+Use the checkbox while filling in forms on the site.
 Moreover, it’s desirable to avoid pre-ticked boxes in compliance with GDPR rules.

 Email List Cleaning

-If your email bounce rate isn’t getting lower but it is getting higher instead, it does make sense to remove recurring hard bounced email addresses from your mailing list.
+If your email bounce rate isn’t getting lower but it is getting higher instead, it does make sense to remove recurring hard-bounced email addresses from your mailing list.
 Not all errors recur, so there is no need to make such cleaning at all times.

-Alternatively, there are some special email validation and verification services which can do this work for you.
+Alternatively, there are some special email validation and verification services that can do this work for you.
 They will help you keep your email list updated even with a big number of imported addresses at a time without overpaying and worrying about the next mass mailing.

 Here’s a list of the most popular and convenient validation and verification services:

-We hope that these main email characteristics will help you improve both quality and deliverability of your emails.
+We hope that these main email characteristics will help you improve both the quality and deliverability of your emails.